-It is vital to ensure that young people feel safe and settled at M. Street and S. Road as soon as possible.
-On arrival at either home young people are introduced to the staff team and other residents.
+It is vital to ensure that young people feel safe and settled at B. Road as soon as possible.
+On arrival at B. Road young people are introduced to the staff team and other residents.
 They are shown round the building and given a welcome pack.
 They are guided through the fire evacuation procedure and also the complaints procedure.
 Young people are introduced to their key team and the role of their key workers is explained to them so that they feel more at ease within placement.
 Expectations within placement are set out and young people are supported to guide their Residential Action Plan according to their own wishes and feelings.
-All of these steps aim to create a safe and settled environment for young people residing at M. Street or S. Road to keep them safe from absconding or having missing episodes.
+All of these steps aim to create a safe and settled environment for young people residing at B. Road to keep them safe from absconding or having missing episodes.

-A placement planning meeting will be undertaken within 72 hours of the young person moving into M. Street or S. Road.
+A placement planning meeting will be undertaken within 72 hours of the young person moving into B. Road.
 At this meeting the following things are clarified:

-What are the young person's expectations from the placement; what do they want to achieve and how do they want to be supported to achieve this.

-- What are the expectations of the young person by the home i.e. attend keywork sessions. - Information regarding the young person's history & background is shared to ensure that their individual needs are known and they are offered the appropriate support (this can be shared at a separate time if it is not appropriate for the young person to be present.) - An up to date Risk Assessment is provided by the social worker prior to any new placement commencing.
+- What are the young person's expectations from the placement; what do they want to achieve and how do they want to be supported to achieve this. - What are the expectations of the young person by the home i.e. key-work sessions, abiding to the house rules and respect for others. - Information regarding the young person's history & background is shared to ensure that their individual needs are known and they are offered the appropriate support (this can be shared at a separate time if it is not appropriate for the young person to be present.) - An up to date Risk Assessment is provided by the social worker prior to any new placement commencing.
 Any uncertainty in the Risk Assessment is discussed and clarified at this meeting if not addressed prior.

-It is also important during the placement planning process that M. Street and S. Road can establish whether a move to long term accommodation was the wish of the young person or not.
+It is also important during the placement planning process that B. Road can establish whether a move to short term accommodation was the wish of the young person or not.
 It is more likely that a young person will run away from a new placement if the placement is not of their choosing.